Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Algebra.md

 8. DivergentSequence \\in Sequence: A sequence where the terms do not approach a finite value as \(n\) approaches infinity.
     - *Example*: The sequence \( 1, 2, 3, 4, \dots \) is divergent.

+9. CommonDifference \\in Number: The constant difference between consecutive terms in an ArithmeticSequence.
+    - *Example*: The sequence \( 2, 5, 8, 11, \dots \) the common difference is d = 3.

+10. CommonRatio \\in Number: The constant ratio between consecutive terms in a GeometricSequence.
+    - *Example*: The sequence \( 3, 6, 12, 24, \dots \) the common ratio is r = 2.

 # Angle